In the Back of My Mind (Fleetwood Mac song): Background

 "In the Back of My Mind" was written with David Malloy, a songwriter and producer stationed in Nashville.
 Burnette presented the song to Mick Fleetwood, who agreed that it would be a good fit for Behind the Mask.
 During the song's intro, the band utilized a device created by Jimmy Hotz called the Hotz Midi Translator, a device with touch sensitive pads that can be attached to the body.

+In a Q&A with The Penguin, Burnette noted that the band combined three 48-track machines to fit all of their overdubs on "In the Back of My Mind".
+At the time, that feat almost landed the band in the Guinness Book of World Records for the most individual tracks used on one song.
+Christine McVie, who provided additional vocals on "In the Back of My Mind", commented on the song in an interview with Mix magazine.

-Christine McVie, who provided additional vocals on "In the Back of My Mind", said that the song was very reminiscent of the old 'Manalishi' days.
+That song is very reminiscent of the old 'Manalishi' days.
 I don't mean the song 'Green Manalishi,' but rather, that era when Peter Green was starting to change and write all those kind of things.
 We've got four or five very heavy guitars in it.
 It isn't typical of all the songs on the album, but it is very typical of the variety that will be offered."
-In a Q&A with The Penguin, Burnette noted that the band combined three 48-track machines to fit all of their overdubs on "In the Back of My Mind".
-At the time, that feat almost landed the band in the Guinness Book of World Records for the most individual tracks used on one song.

 The B-side of "In the Back of My Mind", "Lizard People", was written by Mick Fleetwood and Peter Bardens, a former bandmate of Fleetwood.
 "Lizard People" is one of the few Fleetwood Mac songs to feature Fleetwood on lead vocals.